I am a theoretical astrophysicist moving towards interdisciplinary research.

-I am a Chancellor's Postdoctoral Fellow at the University of California, Santa Cruz.
-I am part of the UCSC Astrobiology Initiative.
-I am currently a member of the Telescope Array Collaboration and a visiting scientist at RIKEN (ABBL) in Japan.
+I am a member of the Telescope Array Collaboration and a visiting scientist at RIKEN (ABBL) in Japan.
+I am part of the Simons Collaboration on Extreme Electrodynamics of Compact Sources (SCEECS).

 I conduct interdisciplinary research on the role of cosmic radiation in the emergence of life, involving knowledge from different fields.
 While biologists have not yet reached a consensus on the definition of life, homochirality - the specific molecular handedness of biomolecules - is a phenomenon only produced by life.
 The goal of my research is to understand if spin-polarized cosmic radiation can act as a chiral evolutionary pressure.
-To address this question I am now performing experiments to understand chiral selective light-biopolymers interactions.
+I am performing experiments to understand chiral selective light-biopolymers interactions and experiments with spin-polarized muons to test this idea.

-My other topics of interest are High Energy Astrophysics and Multimessenger Astrophysics.
-I study the formation of relativistic jets around spinning black holes, and build models to interpret the observations of M87 - from the region close to the black hole where the recent EHT observations are a key to understand the physics at play in jet formation, to hundreds of light-years away from the galaxy's core, where the detailed profile of the jet provides insight into the collimation mechanisms.
+My other topics of interest are theoretical High Energy Astrophysics and Multimessenger Astrophysics.
+I study the formation of relativistic jets around spinning black holes, and build theoretical models to interpret the observations of M87 radio galaxy - from the region close to the black hole where the recent EHT observations are key to understand the physics at play in jet formation, to hundreds of light-years away from the galaxy's core, where the jet profile provides insight into the collimation mechanisms.

 I also investigate the origin of ultra-high energy cosmic rays, the most energetic particles in the Universe.
-I developed codes to calculate the acceleration of cosmic ray nuclei at mildly relativistic shocks associated with gamma-ray bursts, their propagation in Galactic and extragalactic magnetic fields to predict anisotropies, and the fluxes of secondary neutrinos and gamma-rays expected from various types of sources.
+I developed codes to calculate the acceleration of cosmic ray nuclei at mildly relativistic shocks associated with relativistic jets, their propagation in Galactic and extragalactic magnetic fields to predict cosmic-ray anisotropies, and the fluxes of secondary neutrinos and gamma-rays expected from various types of cosmic-ray sources to make predictions for future neutrino experiments.

 RECENT POPULAR ARTICLES Click any of the links below to read more about Noémie Globus' research highlights.